khulnasoft-lab/design.khulnasoft.com/contents/patterns/navigation.md

 - The names used for each navigation item should be short and easy to remember, ideally 1-2 words in length.
 - Think of each navigation item within a Group or Project like an individual application.
 - Collections should clearly communicate their purpose.
 Use verbs to name them.
-- Consider listing higher utlized items first.
+- Consider listing higher utilized items first.
 - Categorize integrations with similar GitLab items.
 They should appear last in the collection list.

 ### Messaging changes to users